Slavery, freedom or perpetual servitude? - the Joseph Knight case

 Transcription of image: In reasoning there is no distinguishing between one Negro and Twenty thousand and the same person who argues that the Memorialist has not a right to Carry the pursuer back to Jamaica must allow That in the Case above mentioned all these absurditys would be Inforced, and surely no man can argue seriously that such would be the Law of any Country Inhabited by reasonable beings...

-Essentially Knight succeeded in arguing that he should be allowed to leave domestic service and provide a home for his wife and child.
-In doing so he gave the Court of Session the opportunity to declare that slavery was not recognised by Scots law and that fugitives from slavery (or 'perpetual servants') could be protected by the courts if they wished to leave domestic service or if attempts were made to forcibly remove them from Scotland and return them to slavery in the colonies.
+Knight succeeded in arguing that he should be allowed to leave domestic service and have the ability to provide a home for his wife and child.
+In doing so he gave the Court of Session the opportunity to declare that slavery was not recognised in Scots law and that fugitives from slavery (or 'perpetual servants') could be protected by the courts if they wished to leave domestic service or if attempts were made to forcibly remove them from Scotland and return them to slavery in the colonies.

-Related pages in the NRS and other websites
+Related features on the NRS and other websites

 Read about the Montgomery case of 1756, the Dalrymple v Spens case of 1769, and about George Dale, a native of Africa and formerly enslaved, whose life story was used as evidence by the Society for the Purpose of Effecting the Abolition.